MicrosoftDocs/learn/learn-pr/azure/add-custom-domain-name-azure-active-directory/includes/2-domain-names-add.md

 ## Add a subdomain

-After you add the custom domain and it's verified, any subdomains you add, like www.proseware.com or sandbox.proseware.com, are automatically verified by Azure.
+After you add the custom domain and it's verified, any subdomains you add, like www.proseware.com or sandbox.proseware.com, are automatically verified.

 ## Manage DNS records